Privacy Notice – Care Services Activities

 The ICB facilitates multi-disciplinary meetings with organisations across the Integrated Care System.
 Data is processed to enable the health and care system to:

-The Home First team support the discharge to Assessment process and manage a referral hub to signpost referrals to the most appropriate services.
+These teams support the ’Discharge to Assessment’ process and manage a referral hubs to signpost referrals to the most appropriate services/teams/beds and monitor the system.

 Purpose